-RECEPTOR Sensitivity Impact Magnitude Unmitigated Significance
+RECEPTOR Sensitivity IMPACT MAGNITUDE Unmitigated Significance

 European Turtle Dove High Minor Moderate

 Yellow-eyed Pigeon High Minor Moderate

 Dalmatian Pelican High Moderate Moderate

 MacQueen's Bustard High Major Major

 Little Bustard High Major Major

 Cinereous Vulture High Minor Moderate

 Red-footed Falcon High Moderate Moderate

 Short-toed Snake-eagle Medium Moderate Moderate

 Booted Eagle Medium Moderate Moderate

 Golden Eagle Medium Moderate Moderate

 White-tailed Eagle Medium Moderate Moderate

 Peregrine Falcon Medium Moderate Moderate

 Eurasian Griffon Medium Minor Minor

-Common Crane Medium Major Moderate
+Common Crane Low Major Moderate

 Other migratory waterbirds Low Major Moderate

-The following mitigation measures will be implemented to further reduce collision risk (note: the same concept will be used on all project OHTL lines):
+The following mitigation measures will be implemented to further reduce collision risk:

 - Removing the thin neutral or earth (shield) wire above the high voltage transmission lines where feasible, and where this is not possible, marking the line to make it more visible; - Bundling high voltage wires, and using spacers to increase visibility; - Minimising the vertical spread of power lines.
-Having lines in a horizontal plane reduces collision risk; - Using existing infrastructure corridors such as road and railway RoW; existing powerline transmission corridors; and other areas with existing disturbances that deter bird activity. - Using bird deflectors to increase line visibility by thickening the appearance of the line by a minimum of 20 cm over a length of 10-20cm; or using markers that are moveable, of contrasting colours (e.g. black and white), contrast with the background, protrude above and below the line. - Any markers must be robust to allow long-term durability for the environmental conditions of exposure; maintenance plans for the OHTL should include inspections of marker devices and replacements as needed.
+Having lines in a horizontal plane reduces collision risk; - Using existing infrastructure corridors such as road and railway RoW; existing powerline transmission corridors; and other areas with existing disturbances that deter bird activity. - Using bird deflectors to increase line visibility by thickening the appearance of the line by a minimum of 20 cm over a length of 10-20cm; or using markers that are moveable, of contrasting colours (e.g. black and white), contrast with the background, protrude above and below the line. - Any markers must be robust to allow long-term durability for the environmental conditions of exposure; maintenance plans for the OHTL should include inspections of marker devices and replacements as needed. - A Collision Risk Management Plan will be formulated which will include the following:

-- A Collision Risk Management Plan will be formulated which will include the following: - Acceptable Mortality Thresholds for all priority species (including the Common Crane), which are to be calculated on the basis of Potential Biological Removal; - 3 years of Fatality Monitoring, which includes carcass searches, searcher bias trials, and persistence trials, and correction factors to be applied for estimating fatalities; - Adaptive management program which indicates how anti-collision mitigation shall be applied and upscaled in the event that fatality monitoring indicates that mortality thresholds are being exceeded.
-An example of mitigation should the mortality thresholds be exceeded include the following: - Potential increase in the number of bird diverters on OHTL sections where fatalities are concentrated, in which additional diverters will be installed at closer intervals to further enhance line visibility for large bird species. - The Biodiversity Action Plan (BAP) provides the strategy designed to achieve No Net Loss (NNL) for the Common Crane. - Great Bustard population monitoring will further support the suite of mitigation measures already being put in place during design and operation of the OHTL, as OHTL collision is a leading issue for large bustard species including Great Bustard. - This assessment is precautionary.
-Potential impacts on Great Bustard will be monitored through post-construction fatality monitoring and any significant impacts will be further mitigated or offset.
+- Acceptable Mortality Thresholds for all priority species (including the Common Crane), which are to be calculated on the basis of Potential Biological Removal; - 3 years of Fatality Monitoring, which includes carcass searches, searcher bias trials, and persistence trials, and correction factors to be applied for estimating fatalities; - Adaptive management program which indicates how anti-collision mitigation shall be applied and upscaled in the event that fatality monitoring indicates that mortality thresholds are being exceeded.
+An example of mitigation should the mortality thresholds be exceeded include the following: - Potential increase in the number of bird diverters on OHTL sections where fatalities are concentrated, in which additional diverters will be installed at closer intervals to further enhance line visibility for large bird species. - The Biodiversity Action Plan (BAP) provides the strategy designed to achieve No Net Loss (NNL) for the Common Crane. - Great Bustard population monitoring will further support the suite of mitigation measures already being put in place during design and operation of the OHTL, as OHTL collision is a leading issue for large bustard species including Great Bustard.